MicrosoftDocs/azure-stack-docs.de-DE/azure-stack/hci/deploy/create-cluster-powershell.md

 ## <a name="step-2-configure-networking"></a>Schritt 2: Konfigurieren der Netzwerkeinstellungen

-Bei diesem Schritt wird davon ausgegangen, dass Sie RDMA und andere Netzwerke für Ihre Umgebung bereits eingerichtet haben.
+In diesem Schritt werden verschiedene Netzwerkelemente in Ihrer Umgebung konfiguriert.

 ### <a name="disable-unused-networks"></a>Deaktivieren nicht verwendeter Netzwerke